SabathaNyadi/POE/README.md

    for example i added my navigation bar code before the image i used.
 4. refrenced the information  and also the pictures used on the website.
-5. add a new refrence for the picture i used in the background
+5. add a new refrence for the picture i used in the background Part 2

+Part 3
+Time and Milestones
+10 June
+made my enquiry form to show errors
+12 june
+linked my social media icons
+15 June
+created google maps link that will take you straight to the business 16 june encounted problems with my linking
+18 June
+made my pictures interactive realised my code doesnt work 19 June researched about my problem and still could not figure it out 20 June Submission day finally figured out the problem was within my tags and placement of my javaScript code Changlog and edits
+1. I changed my tags as i saw my javaScript was not funtoning.
+2. in my Enquiry form i changed the layout.
+3. enquiry form can now display errors.
+4. added social media icons.
+5. added a google maps under contact when you click it takes you there.
+6. added a search bar to search the content.

 REFERENCES
 Abalindi Welfare Society,2022.
 Abalindi home. [online] Available at: < abalindi.org.za/index.php > [Accessed 04 March 2025].